If you're looking for new things to try in the bedroom, you might be interested to know what tantric sex is.

 - Sit face-to-face (this works better if one of you sits in the other's lap).
 Wrap your arms as tightly around one another and press your body against each other.
 The skin contact promotes greater feelings of intimacy.

-- Ensure you move and breathe slowly during sex (it can help to avoid any position that you know makes you orgasm easily) and work towards a gradual build-up of pleasure.
+- Work towards a gradual build-up of pleasure.
 The more slowly you can allow your feelings and sensations to build up, the more intense your eventual orgasm will be.